 Special thanks also to Matt Glover at Blue Print Management and Rusty Egan

-‘Lonely Highway’ featuring the vocals of Tony Hadley is included on the RUSTY EGAN PRESENTS album ‘Welcome To The Dancefloor’ released by Black Mosaic in digital formats on 3rd December 2016.
+‘Lonely Highway’ featuring the vocals of Tony Hadley is included on the Rusty Egan album ‘Welcome To The Dancefloor’ released by Black Mosaic in digital formats on 3rd December 2016, available from

 Tony Hadley plays Amsterdam Melkweg Oz (27th November), Cologne Gloria Theater (28th November), Bristol Christmas At The Spiegeltent (21st December)